Create step definition

 Tips and tricks

 While typing, use code completion Ctrl+Space after keywords.
 Note that you can narrow down the suggestion list by typing characters contained anywhere within a description.
 On top of the suggestion list there will be the variants that contain specified characters as prefixes, followed by the variants with the arbitrary occurrences of characters:

 You can find usages of a step definition.
 To do that, place the caret at the desired definition, and press Alt+F7.
-Refer to the section Search for usages in a project for details.
+Refer to the section Search for usages for details.

 IntelliJ IDEA keeps an eye on the uniqueness of the step definitions.
 Step definitions with the same names are highlighted.